 PRO TIP: If you join a lot of list-servs, consider creating a rule so they all go to one folder and don’t clog up your inbox.

 Personally, I have found great value in being a reviewer for conferences that I am interested in, but cannot attend.
 It allows me to gain new ideas, read about what others are doing, and almost always gets me excited about our field.
-While not a comprehensive list, this will give you a good idea of some associations you could start with.

 TWO: Engage with your Peers Online

 I’m starting easy for you, this is the low hanging fruit.
 Online engagement is relatively low risk, and easy to do.

 Twitter: Find a few #'s (hashtags!) that you want to follow, and then make an effort to follow what is going on.
 Not sure where to start?
 Look to leaders in the field, and see what #'s they are using.
 Some associations also have bi-weekly or monthly twitter chats for you to read, or even better, engage with!
 Here are some # suggestions: #SAPro #SAChat #SAGrad #edtech #HigherEd #SATech #SACdn

 LinkedIn: There are many ways you could engage with LinkedIn - articles to read, communities to join, and people to learn from.
 When thinking about your professional development, if you are unsure what skills to focus on, experiences to gather, or training to explore, you could reflect and look inwards or you could look to others.
 Linked in allows you to look at people who are in the roles you want to move into and see what they highlight.
 It gives you insight into their current role, and also the path they took to get there.
 Take the next step though, and actually reach out with those people you are looking at, don’t just look from a distance.

 Pro tip: People can see if you have looked at their profile on the default settings, so check your settings!